fmxsh/tot-ontology/README.md

 (Perhaps the most impoprant emergent feature of a thing): All properties are aligned to support the identity.
 This is implicit, as the identity is integral, and a identity can not be integral to a thing that does not honor it.
 The boundary of a thing (how a thing is differentiated from other things) is based in the identity.
 Things that do not align with the identity, are simply outside the thing, not part of the thing.
 Remember, a thing is self-evident.
 It does not need a description on a paper, like a blueprint.
 It itself is its own description.
 It will be self-evident if a thing relates to the identity or not.
 If we describe the thing, we can do conceptual errors of putting non-identityful aspects in the description, but that is just a bad description, and will simply not have effect in reality.

-The _thing of things_ is a framework used to structure the perception of a thing, and as such, The property identity, of _thing of things_ defines the root-identity.
+The _structure of things_ is a framework used to structure the perception of a thing, and as such, The property identity, of _structure of things_ defines the root-identity.
 The role of a identity is to "organizes the perception of its _thingness_ for exhaustive perceptual clarity (thus, including itself)."
 Here, the validity of _identity_ is measured against perceived resonance with its parts (or its parts with the property identity).

 #### Self-defining